Tag Archive for: well-being

 • STEP 5

-As Théo Lacoste, Student Vice Dean for the 2021–2022 academic year, points out, medical students are “perfectionists”: “They are selected because they are the best.
+As Théo Lacoste, Student Vice-Dean for 21-22, points out, medical students are “perfectionists”: “They are selected because they are the best.
 And this selection process continues over the years.
-The need to be—or at least to appear—‘flawless’ at every level—whether professionally or emotionally—persists until it becomes almost a cultural component of our way of thinking.”
+The need to be—or at least to appear—‘flawless’ at every level—whether professionally or emotionally—persists until it becomes an almost cultural component of our way of thinking.”

-• Introduction to Mindfulness Meditation Mindfulness
+• Introduction to Meditation Mindfulness

 • Therapeutic Communication : a multi-year module featuring theoretical instruction on announcements, the integration of theater workshops, and simulation workshops.